rrrnld/scoring/PartI/chapter_1.md

 ## Functions

 Functions are an important feature of SuperCollider and most other programming languages.
 They are used to encapsulate algorithms or functionality that we only want to write once, but use in different places at various times.
 They can be seen as a black box or a factory that takes some input, parses it, and returns some output.
 Just as a sophisticated coffee machine might take coffee beans and water as input, it then grounds the beans, boils the water, brews the coffee, and finally outputs a lovely drink.
 The key point is that you don’t need (or want) to know precisely how all this happens.
 It’s enough to know where to fill up the beans and water, and then how to operate the buttons of the machine (strength, number of cups, etc.).
-The coffee machine is a [black box] (http://en.wikipedia.org/wiki/Black_box).
+The coffee machine is a [black box](http://en.wikipedia.org/wiki/Black_box).

 Functions in SuperCollider are notated with curly brackets ‘{}’